 DIG first introduced the LEIT X product line

-and has since released the LEIT XRC line, the LEIT 4000, the LEIT 2 ET and the LEIT 1 single-station controller
+Since then they have released the LEIT XRC line, the LEIT 4000, the LEIT 2 ET and the LEIT 1 single-station controller.

 Golf Course Irrigation: Environmental Design and Management is published

-providing quick and easy installation of lateral to main connections
+It provided quick and easy installation of lateral to main connections.